The-Web3-Compass/web3-compass-data-repository/examples/example-11/contract-breakdown/claiming-prizes.md

 }
 ```

-This is where OnlySwaps comes in.
+This is where only swaps comes in.
 Winner calls this if they want their prize on a different chain.

 They specify the destination chain ID, the token address on that chain, and a solver fee.
 The solver fee is what gets paid to the liquidity provider who fulfills the swap.
 It comes out of the prize pool, so the winner receives `prizePool - solverFee` on the destination chain.

-The contract approves the OnlySwaps router to spend the prize tokens, then calls `requestCrossChainSwap`.
+The contract approves the only swaps router to spend the prize tokens, then calls `requestCrossChainSwap`.
 This creates a swap intent that solvers can see and fulfill.

-OnlySwaps handles everything from here.
+only swaps handles everything from here.
 A solver will send tokens to the winner on the destination chain, then get reimbursed on Base once the dcipher network verifies both sides of the swap.
 No bridge.
 No wrapped tokens.
 Just coordinated transfers verified by threshold signatures.

 The contract stores the payout details so we can track completion later if needed.